 To better understand the case for a non-monopolistic legal order and the deficiencies of a monopolistic system, posit what most people fear would happen if a unitary international “one-world” court system and police force were adopted.
 The same fears should apply with equal force to a national monopoly court system, except for the fact that some people have the ability to flee if a single country becomes too tyrannical.
 The abolition of geography-based jurisdictional monopolies would simply strengthen the constraints on tyranny by making alternative legal systems available without leaving home.

 In sum, conflicts between court systems whose jurisdictions geographically overlap present no huge practical problem.
 It is more reasonable to expect a never-ending series of “little” problems around the edges.
 Information must be shared; duplicated efforts avoided; minor conflicts settled amicably; and profit margins preserved.
-As with any other organization, the normal problems confronting business and political rivals who must constantly strike a balance between competition and cooperation would have to be managed.
+As with any other organisation, the normal problems confronting business and political rivals who must constantly strike a balance between competition and cooperation would have to be managed.
 How these edges would be smoothed would sometimes require ingenuity.
 There is no good reason, however, to refrain from seriously pursuing this alternative to the Power Principle.

 Imagining a non-monopolistic order

-It is no easier to predict the formal organization and division of labor of a future legal order than it is to predict the formal organization of the personal computer market ten years from now.
+It is no easier to predict the formal organisation and division of labour of a future legal order than it is to predict the formal organisation of the personal computer market ten years from now.
 (Of course, ten years ago the challenge would have been to predict the very existence of a personal computer market.)
 Difficulties of prediction notwithstanding, some speculation is needed, for without a conception of what such a legal order would look like, few will be inspired to move in the direction of a Liberty Approach.
 However, rather than attempt the impossible task of comprehensively assessing the limitless possibilities that freedom makes possible, let us instead imagine that somewhere today there exists the legal order that I shall now describe.

 In this hypothetical world, the vast majority of people who work or who have spouses or parents who work are covered by health insurance arrangements (like those provided in our world by such companies as Blue Cross/Blue Shield).
 In return for a monthly fee, if they are ever sick they receive medical attention by simply presenting their membership card to an approved doctor or hospital.
 In this hypothetical world, many people also carry a Blue Coif/Blue Gavel card (“Don’t get caught without it!”) as well.
 If they ever need legal services, they present their card to an approved lawyer and court system.
 Of course, as with medical insurance, not all kinds of legal actions are covered and there may be limits to some kinds of coverage; and not everyone makes use of this type of system.

-Others belong to a “Rights Maintenance Organization” (or “R.M.O.”).
+Others belong to a “Rights Maintenance Organisation” (or “R.M.O.”).
 These firms keep lawyers on staff as salaried employees (rather than as partners) providing “preventative” legal services.
 Costs created by needless or hopeless litigation are said to be more tightly controlled than is possible with conventional legal insurance arrangements, and this permits an R.M.O. to offer more coverage for a lower premium.
 Legal disputes between members of the same R.M.O. are very expeditiously handled internally.
 And when it is necessary to go to an outside court, the R.M.O. will pay the court fee (having arranged group discounts for its members in advance).
 On the other hand, the freedom to pick your own lawyer within an R.M.O. is necessarily limited, and this feature will not satisfy everyone.
 Another drawback is the fact that the client is more dependent on the R.M.O.’s determination that a lawsuit is cost justified than is a client who has coverage by Blue Coif/Blue Gavel.

 Large retailers (like Sears) who sell insurance (Allstate), investment (Dean Witter), and real estate (Coldwell Banker) services also sell legal services, as do some bank and trust companies.
 Most offer in-house revolving charge accounts as an alternative to insurance and other kinds of credit arrangements.
 Law firm franchises dot the landscape with well-lit (some think garish) “Golden Scales of Justice” signs prominently displayed at street-side.
-Located in shopping malls and along busy streets, these firms advertise nationally and specialize in high volume (some say homogenized) practices, handling routine legal matters at standardized fees.
+Located in shopping malls and along busy streets, these firms advertise nationally and specialise in high volume (some say homogenised) practices, handling routine legal matters at standardised fees.
 (They accept Blue Coif/Blue Gavel and major credit cards.)

 Other means of financing lawsuits besides insurance are also available.
 A few credit card companies offer extended payment plans when used for legal services.
 Contingency-fee-based entrepreneurs (who, like everyone else, can and do advertise widely) serve many who cannot or choose not to advance the money for legal services.
-(However, to help minimize the number of improvident lawsuits, some court systems have established rules restricting such practices in a manner similar to the rules established in our world by private stock and mercantile exchanges.)
+(However, to help minimise the number of improvident lawsuits, some court systems have established rules restricting such practices in a manner similar to the rules established in our world by private stock and mercantile exchanges.)
 Such legal entrepreneurs are a bit more risk averse than they are in our legal system since, if they lose, their clients will be liable for the full legal expenses of the other side.
 Still, they provide an important service to many who could not otherwise afford legal services.

 The judicial order mirrors the diversity of the legal profession as a whole.
 There are well-known and well-advertised national judicial centers, with regional and local offices, that handle the bulk of routine commercial practice.
 (These firms sometimes attempt to satisfy the fairness function by hiring lay jurors to decide simple factual matters.)
-There are small firms that handle specialized legal matters like maritime cases and patent or mineral disputes.
+There are small firms that handle specialised legal matters like maritime cases and patent or mineral disputes.
 (These firms almost never use lay jurors, but rely instead on panels of professional experts who receive retainers from the company.)
-And there are thousands of individual judges who hang out a shingle in neighborhoods after registering with the National Registry of Judges and Justices of the Peace, which requires of its members a minimum (some say minimal) level of legal education and experience.
+And there are thousands of individual judges who hang out a shingle in neighbourhoods after registering with the National Registry of Judges and Justices of the Peace, which requires of its members a minimum (some say minimal) level of legal education and experience.
 Many of these judges share the ethnic heritage of the community where their offices are located.
 Many of these judges are multilingual.

 Individuals and businesses tend to avoid judges and judicial systems which lack some significant certification of quality.
 The Harvard Law School Guide to the American Judiciary, for example, is one useful source of information (but it is occasionally accused of being somewhat elitist).
 Who’s Who in the American Judiciary, published by a nonacademic publishing firm is another.
 Others prefer the annual guide published by the Consumers Union (it accepts no advertising).
 Still others prefer the Whole Earth Catalog of Judges (though it usually is a bit out of date).
 The Michelin Guide to International Law Judges uses a five-star rating system.
 Even with all of these publications providing information about the legal system that is unavailable to us in our world, newspapers and television “news magazines” never seem to tire of stories about judicial corruption.
 Such exposés sometimes lead to reforms by the various rating agencies.